 Every organization needs a solid in-kind donation statement.
 After all, not every item out there is useful to your cause!
 What an animal shelter needs is different from a children’s hospital or a food bank.
 Your statement should include the items that are most valuable to your organization.
 Donors need this kind of specific direction.

 For instance, most hospital foundations will tell you that toy drives tend to bring in gifts for very small children, but items for teenagers are often overlooked!
 (Now that you know that information, you’re probably thinking of picking up some video games for the next toy drive in your community.)

 Make sure you have a written and complete list of prohibited items that you can’t use.
-Some things might be obvious (you don’t need weapons donated!), others you might need to explain to donors.
+Some things might be obvious (you don’t need weapons donated!), and others you might need to explain to donors.
 Many international relief organizations point out that a cash donation is much more useful when responding to international disasters than canned goods which cost a lot of time and money to ship overseas.

-If your organization can’t accept donations at the door, make sure your team knows where drop-offs are accepted and what the days and times are appropriate.
+If your organization can’t accept donations at the door, make sure your team knows where drop-offs are accepted and what days and times are appropriate.